 Under the FDA's combination rule, the FDA may not file or approve an NDA for a fixed-dose combination product unless each component of a proposed drug product is shown to make a contribution to the claimed effects and the dosage of each component (amount, frequency, duration) is safe and effective for the intended population.
-To satisfy these requirements, the FDA typically requires a clinical factorial study, designed to assess the effects attributable to each drug in the combination product.
-This is particularly true when the ingredients are directed at the same sign or symptom of the disease or condition.
+For additional information on FDA's combination rule, see the section entitled "Business-Government Regulation- Combination Rule for Fixed-Dose Combination Products" in our 2023 Annual Report.